 Play: You play a card when it's one of the free cards you get in the Play Cards phase, or any time an ability specifically says that you're playing it.
-A card's ability happens when you hand or discard pile.
-A card's ability will describe how it can be used.
-If you use a Special ability to play a card on your turn, it doesn't count as one of your free cards for that turn
+A card's ability happens when you play it.
+When cards are moved, placed, or returned, they're not being played, and their abilities don't happen.